Ligverd/sqbinding/README.md

 Don't worry — you don't have to do anything special.
 Just bind in the same way, specifying in the constructor that you want to use the Smart Container.

-In 90% of cases, the usual Smart class is enough for you, it supports all types of smart pointers with an interface like stared_ptr.
+In 90% of cases, the usual Smart class is enough for you, it supports all types of smart pointers with an interface like shared_ptr.
 That is, if you create your CustomPtr and implement a constructor through which you can pass a raw pointer and the extractor .get() method, you can also use the Smart class.